BirchJD/RPi_433MHz/README.txt

 ./Pi433MHz.py
 Start monitoring and logging data.
-To provide various views of the data being received, allowing analysis and identification of required data being transmitted on 433MHz.
-Also provides a noise count, which indicates how much local RF interferance (RFI) is being experianced, which provides a method of locating the defice in a location with low interference noise, improving reception of data.
+To provide various views of the data being received.
+Allowing analysis and identification of required data transmitted on 433MHz.
+Also provides a noise count, which indicates how much local RF interference (RFI) is being experienced, providing a method of locating the device in a location with low interference noise, improving reliability of data reception.

 ./LogSignatures.sh
-Summary of transmittion signatures and number of occurancies as an aid to identifiying the required data being transmitted.
+Summary of transmitted signatures received and logged with the Pi433MHz.py application.
+Along with the number of occurrences, as an aid to identifying required data being received.

 ./Pi433MHzRxMatch.py
 An example application which identifies specific data being transmitted and